srijitmondal/Employee-Terminal/README.md

-# Geomaticx ET Application
+# Employee-Terminal Application

 ## 🚀 Overview
-**Geomaticx ET** is a complete employee management system.
+**Employee-Terminal** is a complete employee management system.
 It runs in the background, collecting real-time location updates and displaying traveled routes on an interactive mobile application.

 ## ✨ Features
 ✅ **Background Location Tracking** – Seamlessly collects location data in real-time.